mandalaverse/noderunner/README.md

 Kupo also goes a step further for the vasil/Babbage era and it will also lets you search UTXOs by their datum hash.

+Kupo can also search whch synced addresses hold a policy id and or asset you specify.

+Kupo in the very near future will also have an API end point to search for Policy/Asset Metadata making it pretty much a one stop shop

 **Connection and Sync time**
 Kupo can connect to either your Ogmios instance or through your Cardano nodes IPC socket to sync it’s database.
 Kupo takes about 24 hours to sync if you start from the Shelley ERA.
 And takes about 45Gb of hd space on Mainnet with every single address and it’s UTXO indexed currently existing on Cardano blockchain.
+However if you use the flag to prune used UTXOs and only keep the active ones it only has a 5.1GB foot print!!!
 </details>

 <details>